-i.
-Practical Administration and Fairness Issues.
-This provision can lead to unfair results because the beneficiary may have had no input in the estate tax audit negotiations, and the executor may have "traded off" on the valuation of various assets.
+- (13) "Information Return" and "Statement".
+The proposed regulations use the terms "Information Return" and "Statement" throughout the regulations.
+"Information Return" is defined as Form 8971 and "Statement" is defined as Schedule A (or any successor form issued by the IRS).
+Prop.
+Reg. §1.6035-1(g))(2)-(3). - (14) No New Process for Beneficiaries to Contest Estate Tax Values.
+This basis consistency limitation can lead to unfair results because the beneficiary may have had no input in the values reported on an estate tax return or in audit negotiations.
+In an audit, the executor may have "traded off" on the valuation of various assets.
 With this provision, the executor will have to consider the effect of audit negotiations on the basis of assets received by the various individual beneficiaries.
 Furthermore, the executor will have to consider the values that are reported on the Form 706 with respect to the impact upon beneficiaries for basis purposes.
+Some planners have questioned whether Wills should be revised to more protection to the executor with respect to the valuation of assets on the Form 706 and the negotiation of values in the estate tax audit.